Tung Chee-chen: Affiliations

-Tung is the chairman of the Institute for Shipboard Education Foundation (most popularly known as Semester-At-Sea Program), a member of the board of trustees of the Hong Kong Polytechnic University, and a member of the board of trustees of the International Academic Center of the University of Pittsburgh and the Georgetown University's School of Foreign Service.
+Tung is the chairman of the Institute for Shipboard Education Foundation (which oversees the Semester at Sea program), a member of the board of trustees of the Hong Kong Polytechnic University, and a member of the board of trustees of the International Academic Center of the University of Pittsburgh and the Georgetown University's School of Foreign Service.
 He was appointed member of the Asia-Pacific Economic Cooperation (APEC) Business Advisory Council (ABAC) by the Hong Kong government in 2002.

 Wealth

 In April 2009, Tung was ranked as the 23rd wealthiest man in Hong Kong, worth US$900 million.
 In January 2008, Tung and his family were ranked (also by Forbes) as the 16th wealthiest in Hong Kong, with a total value of US$3 billion.

 Honours

 Tung was awarded the Gold Bauhinia Star by the Hong Kong Government in 2016 and an honorary doctorate degree by the University of Liverpool in 2009.